ermshiperete/job-dsl-plugin-wiki/configure-block.md

 To ease navigation, two key operators have been overridden.
 Try to use them as much as possible:

 * div() - finds a child node by name, always returning the first child.
 If no child exists, one will be created.
-E.g. project/description will find the description node, creating it if it doesn't exist.
+E.g. project/description will find the description node, creating it if it doesn't exist.  (n.b. "div" stands for the division sign ("/") not the HTML element so named).
+And it has a very low precedence in the order of operation, so you need to wrap parenthesis around some operations.
 * leftshift() - appends as a child.
 If a Node is provided, it is directly added.
 A string is created as a node.
 A closure is processed like a NodeBuilder, allowing many nodes to be appended.

 # Specification